leamandawn/leamandawn/README.md

 - 👋 Hi, I’m @leamandawn
+-
 - 👀 I’m interested in Travel, Photography, History
 -     data analytics dealing with
 -     Geospatial data that drive patterns and insights for targeted solutions
+-
-- 🌱 I’m currently on work term
+- 🌱 I’m currently enjoying work term
 -
 - - 📫 How to reach me leamandawn@gmail.com